WRGII/CARERVIEW/README.md

-# CarerView - Daily Functional Assessment and Observation System
+# CarerView - Daily functional assessment system made easy!

-For family and professional caregivers to record daily observations uting ADA and OT-aligned ADL & IADL categories.
+For family and professional caregivers to record daily observations using ADA and OT-aligned categories.

 ## Features

 ### For Caregivers
-- **Secure Token Access**: Access via private invite links without passwords
 - **Interactive Scoring**: 1-10 sliders with per-question and bulk save options
 - **ADA/OT Definitions**: Accessible tooltips with professional definitions
+- **ADA/OT Categories and Questions**: Guiding the Caregiver through daily observations step-by-step.
 - **Export Capabilities**: DOCX and CSV exports for individual observations
 - **Observation History**: View and manage all recorded observations

 ### For Administrators
-- **Token Management**: Generate and manage secure access tokens
 - **Aggregate Analytics**: View system-wide statistics and trends
 - **Data Oversight**: Monitor caregiver activity and observation patterns